symbol/symbol-docs/source/guides/network/non-custodial-node-setup.rst

 This means that **any operation** on the main account will **require the signature** of the external account.

-This transaction will be prepared by the node provider using ``symbol-cli`` and sent to the customer for signing.
+This transaction will be prepared by the service provider using ``symbol-cli`` and sent to the customer for signing.

 Notes on this transaction:

 - The ``--max-fee 1000000`` parameter means that **1 XYM** will be paid for the transaction.
 Feel free to use a different number after reading the :doc:`fees documentation <../../concepts/fees>`.
 - The default transaction deadline in ``symbol-cli`` is **2 hours**.
 Use the ``--deadline`` parameter if you need more time to get the customer's signature.

-Run:
+Run this from **the configuration machine**:

 .. code-block:: bash